shujew/elasticsearch-batcher/README.md

 ## Introduction
 Elasticsearch-Batcher is a a FIFO queue for indexing documents to Elasticsearch.
-It uses batch processing and guarantees ordering at the client-level.
-That means that when deployed across several instances, all of client's A request will be processed in order but there is no guarantee that it will be processed before client B's requests, which may have arrived after client A's request.
+It uses batch processing and guarantees ordering at the client-level*.
+That means that when deployed across several instances, all of client's A request will be processed in order but there is no guarantee that it will be processed before client B's requests, which may have arrived after client A's request.\
+\
+\* this assumes that you can route requests from a client to the same container (e.g. if you are using AWS, you can set up your target group and load balancer to do so)

 ## Why I built Elasticsearch-Batcher
 I was initially toying around with AWS Firehose Delivery Streams to Elasticsearch but I hit a wall when I wanted to specify